Juan Evangelista Venegas

-Juan Evangelista Venegas (December 27, 1928 – April 16, 1987) was a Puerto Rican boxer notable for winning Puerto Rico's first Olympic medal.
+Juan Evangelista Venegas Trinidad (December 27, 1928 – April 16, 1987) was a Puerto Rican boxer notable for winning Puerto Rico's first Olympic medal.

 Early years

 Venegas (birth name: Juan Evangelista Venegas Trinidad) was born in an underprivileged section of the town of Río Piedras.
 Río Piedras at the time was not incorporated into the City of San Juan, Puerto Rico.
 There street fighting was a common way of life and many of the youth at that time saw the sport of boxing as a way to a better life.
 Among them was Venegas, who admired Puerto Rico's first international boxing champion, Sixto Escobar.
 Venegas took up boxing and his performance in the ring soon caught the attention of the island's recently established Olympic Committee.
 In 1948 the Puerto Rican Olympic Committee included him in the delegation which would represent the island.

 1948 Summer Olympics

 The 1948 Summer Olympics celebrated in London, was a historical one for Puerto Rico because it was the first time that the island would participate as a nation in an international sporting event.
 The island's delegation consisted of twelve members.
 In their opening ceremonies, the Puerto Rican delegation carried the flag of the United States into the Olympic stadium.
 The United States protested, claiming that two nations could not use the same flag at the same time.
 The decree of Commonwealth on July 25, 1952, would give the Puerto Rican delegation a flag of their own.

 In the 1948 Summer Olympics, known as the XIV Olympics, Juan Evangelista Venegas made Puerto Rican sports history by winning Puerto Rico's first Olympic medal ever when he beat Belgium's representative, Louis Callenboat, on points for a unanimous decision.
 He won the bronze medal in boxing in the Bantamweight division, falling short of the silver medal to Giovanni Zuddas.